daimon2008/Computer-Science-Portfolio/README.md

 # Computer-Science-Portfolio
-Thigns Created from my time in school
+Things Created from my time in school

 CS-330 Project is using microsfot vision studio with openGL to create a 3d scence using many differnt elements such as rotating light srouces and textures.